Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.

 The unicorn is Laura's favorite glass piece in The Glass Menagerie by Tennessee Williams.
 It represents her uniqueness and virginity.
 However, while she and Jim are dancing, the unicorn falls and loses its horn, making it just one of the other horses.
 This represents Laura's feeling that she is now like everyone else; she is dancing despite her handicap.

 There will be one essay question requiring you to write about at least three different works of literature we have studied.
+For poems, you will be able to choose the particular poem(s) you discuss.

 You will have a choice of essay questions.
 You choose which work(s) you will discuss to answer the questions you have chosen.
 Be sure to use specific examples and details from the works to support the generalizations in your essay.